Release Notes

 Check out our Breaking Changes section for more information.

-Results Page UI Update
+Results page UI update

 Currently, when your search results return several pages of information in the ScriptRunner for Jira Cloud Enhanced Search app, you navigate through them using page numbers.